-In 1949 the Southwest Christian Seminary in Phoenix commissioned Frank Lloyd Wright (then 82 years of age) to design a Classical University that included along with other programmatic buildings a chapel.
-His drawings were finished and made public in 1950 but the Seminary, however, ceased its operations and the university was never built.
-Years later, Wright´s widow obtained permission to use the plans for a new First Christian Church.
+In 1949, the Southwest Christian Seminary in Phoenix commissioned the renowned architect Frank Lloyd Wright, who was 82 years old at the time, to design a classical university encompassing various programmatic buildings, including a chapel.
+Wright completed and publicly unveiled his designs in 1950.
+However, the seminary ceased its operations, and the university was never constructed.
+Years later, Wright’s widow obtained permission to utilize the plans for the creation of a new First Christian Church.
 This architectural gem, inspired by Wright’s original vision, was eventually completed in 1973.

 First Christian Church Technical Information

 - Architects: Frank Lloyd Wright | Biography & Bibliography